sivalabs/sivalabs-hugo/content/posts/2023/2023-11-20-go-for-java-spring-boot-developers.md

 }
 ```

+You might be wondering why we are passing **context.Context** as input to all the methods.
+In Go, you can use **context.Context** to pass request-scoped values, cancellation signals, and deadlines across API boundaries.
+See [Context](https://golang.org/pkg/context/) for more details.

-In the similar way, let's refactor API handlers also.
+Now, let's refactor API handlers also.

 Create a file called **handler.go** in the **internal/api** directory with the following content: